x721-io/market-contracts/README.md

 # U2U Marketplace Smart Contracts Repository

-This repository contains smart contracts used for the [U2U NFT marketplace](https://u2nft.io/ "Visit U2U NFT Marketplace").
+This repository contains smart contracts used for the [x721.io](https://x721.io/ "Visit X721 Marketplace").

 ## Table of Contents